 Kentucky.
-Section 66.400 of the Kentucky Revised Statutes permits municipalities, for the purpose of enabling such municipality to take advantage of the provisions of the Bankruptcy Code, and for that purpose only, to file a petition stating that the municipality is insolvent or unable to meet its debts as they mature, and that it desires to effect a plan for the composition or readjustment of its debts, and to take such further proceedings as are set forth in the Bankruptcy Code as they relate to such municipality.
+Section 66.400 of the Kentucky Revised Statutes permits taxing agencies or instrumentalities, as defined in the Bankruptcy Code, such as the Participants, to petition for relief under Chapter 9 of Title 11 of the Bankruptcy Code, stating that the taxing agency or instrumentality, is insolvent or unable to meet its debts as they mature, and that it desires to effect a plan for the composition or readjustment of its debts, and to take such further proceedings as are set forth in the Bankruptcy Code as they relate to such taxing agency or instrumentality.
+Section 66.400(3) of the Kentucky Revised Statutes creates a first lien in favor of debt holders on any tax revenues pledged to the repayment of debt issued by Kentucky taxing agencies or instrumentalities.
+However, the validity and priority of the statutory lien provided under Section 66.400 of the Kentucky Revised Statutes has not been adjudicated in any Chapter 9 bankruptcy proceeding or otherwise.